PostHog/posthog.com/contents/handbook/people/time-off.md

 If you have been at PostHog for under 1 year, we will pay you according to your local jurisdiction's legal requirements.

-Please communicate parental leave to your coach as soon as you feel comfortable doing so, and in any case at least 2 months before it will begin.
+Please communicate parental leave to your manager as soon as you feel comfortable doing so, and in any case at least 2 months before it will begin.

 We are aware that there are local laws around time off for new parents in every country, and that these may vary.
 Wherever there is a discrepancy between local regulations and PostHog policy, local laws will override PostHog.